Jeff Miller (Florida politician)

-Early life, education, and career
+Early life and education

 Miller was born in St. Petersburg, Florida.
 After graduating from Bronson High School in 1977, he served for one year under the National FFA Organization as Florida state secretary.
 Miller went on to receive a Bachelor of Arts in journalism from the University of Florida in 1984.
 He was a real estate broker and a deputy sheriff before taking public office.